mobify/workshop--adaptivejs-components/README.md

 Open up your browser of choice and navigate to [this page](https://preview.mobify.com/?url=http%3A%2F%2Fwww.merlinspotions.com%2F&site_folder=http%3A%2F%2Flocalhost%3A8080%2Fadaptive.js&disabled=0&domain=&scope=1).
 Click the **"Preview"** button, as per the below screenshot:

-![Screemshot of the Mobify Preview Form] (https://dl.dropboxusercontent.com/u/4782540/Mobify/Workshop/mobify-preview-form-screenshot.png)
+![Screenshot of the Mobify Preview Form] (https://dl.dropboxusercontent.com/u/4782540/Mobify/Workshop/mobify-preview-form-screenshot.png)

-Once the preview site loads, you should see the Homepage template fully rendered along with the two Stencil components we added above!
+Once the preview site loads, you should see the homepage template fully rendered along with the two Stencil components we added above!

 ## Done!
 Onward!

-1. In the `workshop--adaptivejs-components` directory, run the following command to proceed to the project set up branch:
+1. In the `workshop--adaptivejs-components` directory, run the following command to proceed to the next topic in the workshop:

     ```
     git checkout part-2-customize-markup
     ```

-2. Now, follow this link to the directions in the next branch's [README](https://github.com/mobify/workshop--adaptivejs-components/blob/part-2-customize-markup/README.md).
+2. Proceed to [Customizing Markup](https://github.com/mobify/workshop--adaptivejs-components/blob/part-2-customize-markup/README.md), the fourth topic in the workshop!